winniepukki/winniepukki/README.md

 Currently in Top 20 [GitHub Users By Public Contributions](https://github.com/gayanvoice/top-github-users/blob/main/markdown/public_contributions/latvia.md) in Latvia

 ## 🤤 Passions
-I am obsessed with engineering when it is easy to.
 Personal self-development is one of my main goals.
 How do I approach this?
 - 👨🏻‍💻 Constant contributions to numerous projects.
 I love developing mine onse too!
 - ⚠️ Tools for code-linting and CR automation.
 Quality and consistency.
 - 📒 Docs.
 A lot of docs.
 Many iterations, a lot of theory.